Welcome to today's edition of the Rush 24-7 podcast.

 The president spoke out today.

-He's the president has gone headlong into the politics of big oil.
+The president has gone headlong into the politics of big oil.

 And he had to.

-He's got he's not getting re-elected.
+He's not getting re-elected.

-He doesn't care about that, but he does care about his party, and he cares about how other people are going to be uh elected or re-elected.
+He doesn't care about that, but he does care about his party, and he cares about how other people are going to be elected or re-elected.

 So the president has entered the political fray.

-We're gonna hear from big oil.
+We're going to hear from big oil.

-They've taken out big full page ads with facts that they say are true that kind of build on their case, which is what you'd expect them to do with their full page ads.
+They've taken out big full-page ads with facts that they say are true that kind of build on their case, which is what you'd expect them to do with their full-page ads.

 The pundits will weigh in.

-Ben Stein, I love Ben Stein.
+I love Ben Stein.

 I'll explain later why specifically I love Ben Stein.